 Packing Picture Frames

-One of the other items that many people tend to lose in a move because of poor packing are picture frames.
+One of the other items that many people tend to lose in a move because of poor packing is picture frames.
 It’s a good idea to remove your photos from frames and transport them separately, as frames can be replaced, but pictures can’t.
 Shattered glass can easily destroy a photo if the frame is damaged in transit.
 It’s essential to wrap each frame individually with bubble wrap.
 It might take a bit longer, but this is key to preventing damage.

 Packing Antiques & Collectibles